 Orland Park is a larger medium-sized village located in the state of Illinois.
 With a population of 58,703 people and 11 constituent neighborhoods, Orland Park is the 21st largest community in Illinois.

 Orland Park real estate is some of the most expensive in Illinois, although Orland Park house values don't compare to the most expensive real estate in the U.S.

 Orland Park is one of the most well-educated cities in the nation.
-41.26% of adults in Orland Park have at least a bachelor's degree.
+42.54% of adults in Orland Park have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 Orland Park is a somewhat ethnically-diverse village.
 The people who call Orland Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orland Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Orland Park include German, Polish, Italian, and English.
+Important ancestries of people in Orland Park include Irish, Polish, German, Italian, and English.

 The most common language spoken in Orland Park is English.
 Other important languages spoken here include Arabic and Spanish.